projectacrn/acrn-hypervisor/doc/contribute.rst

 .. _Getting Started Guide:
    https://projectacrn.github.io/getting_started/

-You should be familiar with common developer tools such as Git, and platforms such as GitHub.
+You should be familiar with common developer tools such as Git and platforms such as GitHub.

 If you haven't already done so, you'll need to create a (free) GitHub account